 D. Risk assessment and management

 For Lekela’s assets under construction, we ensure that a Labour Management Plan is included as a schedule to engineering, procurement and construction contracts to hold our contractors to the same standards outlined in our Social Policy.
-Contractors are required to extend these obligations in respect of labour and working conditions standards to their appointed sub-contractors.
-Construction agreements are executed to ensure that our sites are fully compliant with the ILO FC and IFC Performance Standards.
+Contractors are required to extend these obligations in respect of labour and working conditions to their appointed sub-contractors.
+Construction agreements are executed to ensure that our sites are fully compliant with the ILO and IFC Performance Standards.
 Contractor adherence to Labour Management Plans is monitored by third parties who conduct labour audits during the construction process.
 The assessment of working conditions and labour rights of contractors and their sub-contractors is a key component of these audits.

 Our contracts provide that we can seek improvements over an agreed timeframe where we identify non-conformity with agreed Labour Management Plans by counterparties.
 While we will always first pursue improvements in contractor labour standards, Lekela reserves the right to terminate arrangements with the non-confirming counterparty if the remediation does not meet Lekela’s expectations.

 In addition to Labour Management Plans and appropriate labour audits, Lekela requires that each asset maintains access to a ‘worker grievance mechanism’.
 This facility provides Lekela staff and contractors employed on our sites an anonymous route to raise concerns without threat of recourse.